sjbrown/misc_work/deckahedron/foundation.md

 players create improvisational back-and-forth as they lead their characters into dangerous situations and interpersonal conflicts.

-At key moments though, the players themselves won't be able to declare what their character does, and must look to the Storyteller (or GM) to find out "what happens next?".
+At key moments though, the players themselves won't be able to simply declare the effects of their character's actions, and must look to the Storyteller (or GM) to find out "what happens next?".
 This happens at any point that a character is **attempting** to do something where there's a chance of failure.